 Who are my clients?
-From children to flute teachers, to band instructors to absolute beginners.
-You are lawyers, midwives, high flyin’ financial executives, yoga instructors, stay-at-home dads, saxophonists, uni students and nano-scientists
+From children to flute teachers, to absolute beginners.
+You are orchestral players, lawyers, midwives, high flyin’ financial executives, yoga instructors, stay-at-home dads, saxophonists, uni students and nano-scientists

 What is the one thing everyone has in common?
 No matter what the level or age, you will have a burning desire to use the medium of flute as a way to express your music with conviction, courageousness + personal authenticity.

 For more advanced players and music professionals I specialize in solving issues of musical confidence if you are a bit ‘stuck’, burnt-out, or depleted– whether that is technically, artistically, or both.
 Read some of my writings about that here.

 For flute teachers I offer teacher-training on any pedagogical issues that you might be facing.
 Our lessons together will help you develop your teaching confidence so you can put your own skill-set into your own work.
 See my teacher training page for my latest courses.

 To set up a flute lesson in my Cornwall studio and for my teaching rates simply email me at email@example.com or enter your details here.
 I will typically respond to your message within 48 hours.